C + I + G + (X - M)

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Practice GDP homework examples with the expenditure formula.
 See how imports reduce net exports in the GDP identity.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know consumption, investment, government spending, exports, imports, and optional population with matching money and population scales.

 In plain language: The calculator uses the expenditure approach: GDP = C + I + G + (exports - imports).
 If population is entered in the same scale, it divides GDP by population for GDP per person.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Use consistent money units.
 This is a learning estimate, not an official national account, forecast, or economic policy model.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check that exports and imports are separate, imports are subtracted, money values use the same scale, and population matches that scale.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.